Deronix/FirstShoppingSite/README.md

 ------------------------------------------------------------------------

-Put "kullanici_db" in a new database named the same as "kullanici_db".
+Put "kullanici_db" in a new database named the same (kullanici_db).

 Put the "GitHub" file into xampp >> htdocs .